skirmess/App-SSH-SwitchShell/README.md

 - _home_

-    Specifies the directory to set as your home directory. sshss will set the _HOME_ environment variale and change to this directory.
+    Specifies the directory to set as your home directory. sshss will set the _HOME_ environment variable and change to this directory.

     If this is not specified, and **sshss** is saved inside a `.ssh` directory the parent of the `.ssh` directory is used as home directory.
 Otherwise